The stargazer lily adds beauty to your garden and a sweet fragrance!

 - Stargazer lilies attract lots of butterflies and hummingbirds.

-- Keep an eye out for pests and control any aphid infestation.
+- Keep an eye out for pests like slugs & snails, aphids (spread viruses), and red lily beetle, and control any aphid infestation.
+It’s also prone to gray mold.